danilogondim/scheduler/README.md

 Interview Scheduler is a React application that allows users to book and cancel interviews.

-This project was developed as part of Lighthouse Labs' Web Development Bootcamp program, and it is focused in building and testing a React application.
+This project was developed as part of Lighthouse Labs' Web Development Bootcamp program, and it is focused on building and testing a React application.

-This project makes use of Storybook, Jest and Cypress to test components.
+Interview Scheduler makes use of Storybook, Jest and Cypress to test components.
 The application was tested using unit, integration and end-to-end testing.

 ## Final Product